abhishekd-tcs/2026/_posts/2026-04-27-style-clustering.md

   {% include figure.liquid path="assets/img/2026-04-27-style-clustering/Subclustering.png" class="img-fluid" %}
   <div class="caption">
-    <b>Figure 4:</b> Sub-clustering on a single cluster from the results of the WikiArt-AM dataset for $F_{StyleCap}$ features through the DEC model. (a) shows the distribution of the number of samples in each cluster before and after sub-clustering. (b) shows the qualitative results after we obtain the sub clusters of a single cluster with most samples.
-Samples on the left are from the original cluster and samples on the right are from the sub-clusters.
+    <p><i><b>Figure 5:</b> Sub-clustering on a single cluster from the results of the WikiArt-AM dataset for $F_{StyleCap}$ features through the DEC model. (a) shows the distribution of the number of samples in each cluster before and after sub-clustering. (b) shows the qualitative results after we obtain the sub clusters of a single cluster with most samples.
+Samples on the left are from the original cluster and samples on the right are from the sub-clusters.</i></p>
 </div>
-*Figure 4: Subclustering motivation figure*

 1. **Semantic Trees:** Using our **Linguist** representations ($F\_{StyleCap}$), we generated dendrograms that perfectly mirrored human intuition, automatically organizing art from broad philosophies (Abstract vs. Representational) down to specific movements, and finally to individual artistic signatures at the leaf nodes.